stingrayvilla.com

 4. Residents receive discounts at local restaurants, transportation, and parks.

-5. If your aim is to gain Mexican Citizenship, having a residential visa is a stepping stone for this process.
+5. If you aim to gain Mexican Citizenship, having a residential visa is a stepping stone for this process.

 6. You can likewise protect yourself from further reforms to tourist visas in Cozumel.

-What type of residency is best for you?
+What type of residency is best for your legal status?

-For most individuals, the best is a permanent resident visa, but not all people show the economic numbers that the law requires.
+For most individuals, a permanent resident visa is best, but not all people show the economic numbers that the law requires.
+Advance parole forms are not accepted for entry into Mexico, emphasizing the need for proper documentation.
 We suggest that no matter what residence you get, the most significant element is to start now.
-How do you get started seeking a residential visa in Cozumel?
+How do you get started seeking a Mexican visa in Cozumel?
 First, you can search for the legal qualifications on the official Mexican government website.
-If you meet the requirements, you then set up an appointment at the nearest Mexican consulate in your home country.
+If you meet the requirements, you set up an appointment at the nearest Mexican consulate in your home country.
 Consulates are now putting constraints that only residents of their state can apply to their consulate.
-If you are planning to visit a consulate that is not in your state, be sure to check first to see if you can apply there.
-Then, once approved, you have a certain amount of time to get to the island and then complete the process at the Cozumel immigration office.
+If you plan to visit a consulate that is not in your state, check first to see if you can apply there.
+Then, once approved, you have a certain amount of time to get to the island and complete the process at the Cozumel immigration office.

-Next, it’s important to know the “green card” process in Mexico.
-Once you obtain your visa and start working here, you will be given a CURP (Clave Única de Registro de Población) is Mexico’s version of Social Security or Social Insurance number.
+Next, knowing the “green card” process in Mexico is essential.
+Once you obtain your visa and start working here, you will be given a CURP (Clave Única de Registro de Población), Mexico’s version of Social Security or Social Insurance number.
 This number will be valid for the rest of your life.
-An individual with an CURP can open a bank account, get a driver’s license, purchase insurance, and pay taxes.
-All of these things are significant because they allow you to legally reside and become a part of this society.
+Individuals with a CURP can open a bank account, get a driver’s license, purchase insurance, and pay taxes.
+These things are significant because they allow you to reside and become a part of this society legally.
 The Cozumel immigration checkpoints are not the only challenge to having a residential visa.
 There is another issue: The Mexican government has implemented an e-visa program.
-What this means is that if you are applying from outside of Mexico, you must upload all of the required documents into your application via an internet connection.
+If you are applying from outside of Mexico, you must upload all of the required documents into your application via an internet connection.

-Moreover, if you want to extend your stay in Mexico after the initial 30-days, you must upload additional information regarding your extension request.
-This new process was put into place in November of 2019 and it has been causing a lot of problems for foreigners trying to enter Mexico.
-As soon as you obtain your visa, we recommend you keep a low profile and avoid using your SSN unless you absolutely have to.
-This is especially true if you are going to be uploading any supporting documentation.
-Finally, it is important that you become familiar with the laws surrounding immigration to Mexico.
+Moreover, if you want to extend your stay in Mexico after the initial 30 days, you must upload additional information regarding your extension request.
+This new process was implemented in November 2019 and has been causing many problems for foreigners trying to enter Mexico.
+As soon as you obtain your visa, we recommend you keep a low profile and avoid using your SSN unless you have to.
+This is especially true if you will be uploading any supporting documentation.
+Finally, you must become familiar with the laws surrounding immigration to Mexico.

-UPDATE: Experts in the field have notified us (Cozumel Immigration Consultant & more) that custom agents have put 180 days back on tourist visas.
-Tourists being dissatisfied caused this change in Mexico.
+UPDATE: Experts in the field (Cozumel Immigration Consultant & more) have notified us that customs agents have put 180 days back on tourist visas.
+Tourists’ dissatisfaction caused this change in Mexico.

 Written by Stingray Villa